Trading AUD/USD

 AvaTrade offers 50+ currency pairs with competitive spreads from 0.9 pips and zero commissions.
 You can trade majors, minors and exotics around the clock on industry-leading platforms, including MT4 and MT5.
 Traders can also access beginner-friendly trading tools and comprehensive forex education.

-An impressive selection of 52 currencies are tradeable on eToro's proprietary platform and app.
-Traders can also continuously hone their forex strategies by switching between demo mode and their live account any time.
+An above-average selection of 55 currencies are available with reasonable spreads averaging 0.9 pips on EUR/USD during peak hours.
+Aspiring traders can continuously hone their forex strategies by switching between demo mode and their live account any time, with full access to the broker's 100+ technical indicators.

 OspreyFX offers more than 50 major, minor and exotic currency pairs.
 Spreads start from just 0.1 pips on the EUR/USD and the broker provides a suite of forex trading education for beginners, including partnering with Forex Squad.